edwardtslater/edwardtslater.github.io/README.md

 ### March 2022-Present

 - Serving as a hands-on subject matter expert in an AWS infrastructure environment
-- Developed AWS Patch Manager for automated Monthly Windows Server updates using AWS ecosystem
+- Developed AWS Patch Manager for automated Monthly Windows Server updates using the AWS ecosystem
 - Proposed technical feasibility solutions for new system designs and suggested options for performance improvement of technical components
 - Provide daily monitoring, management, troubleshooting, and issue resolution to systems and services hosted on cloud resources
 - Provided 2nd and 3rd-level technical support and troubleshooting for applications and hardware consisting of a mix of laptops and desktops

-- Assist with administration of Office 365 products
+- Assist with the administration of Office 365 products
-   - Sharepoint Administrator
+   - SharePoint Administrator

-### Infosys Ltd. /Sr. Consultant
+### Infosys Ltd. /Sr Consultant
-### Oct 2020-September 2021
+### Oct 2020 - September 2021

 - Serving as a hands-on subject matter expert in an AWS infrastructure environment
 - Work with business units, software developers, and security to design services within AWS to provide a PCI / ISO-certified environment